ianpaulfo/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library that enables code reuse and organization for specific configurations of HTML elements, using JSX syntax, which allows us to write HTML in our JS.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+Thinking about components on a general parent-child relationship and how data flows between them.

-- [ ] Describe state.
+- [x] Describe state.

+State is an object that determines how the component will render and behave, it is what makes the components dynamic and interactive.

-- [ ] Describe props.
+- [x] Describe props.

+Props are values passed from a parent component to its child as an object that's easily accessible within the object.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Anything that results in changes that can be observed when the calculation is completed, beside the return value of the calculation itself, is a side effect.
+There are two categories, those that don’t require cleanup and those that do require cleanup.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [x] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [x] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
+- [x] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
+- [x] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [x] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
 Follow these steps for completing your project.
 - [ ] Implement the project on this Branch, **committing progress & changes often.**
 - [ ] Push commits: `git push origin <firstName-lastName>`.